gigglemoose/classicdota/index.md

 #### Levels
 * The maximum level is 25.
 * **Talents do not exist.
-When you level up, you can choose to upgrade an ability, or gain 2 of all stats** (strength, agility, and intelligence) **instead.** Usually, if you have an ability to level up, it's optimal to upgrade it, but it's occasionally good to upgrade stats before having your abilities maxed out.
+When you level up, you can choose to upgrade an ability, or gain 2 of all attributes** (strength, agility, and intelligence) **instead.** Usually, if you have an ability to level up, it's optimal to upgrade it, but it's occasionally good to upgrade stats before having your abilities maxed out.

 #### Wards
 * **Observer wards cost gold** and are mostly purchased by the hard support, with some occasional help from the position 4.